TrangPham93/inception/USER_DOC.md

 # USER_DOC — User Documentation

 This document explains how to use and operate the Inception infrastructure as an end user or administrator.
-No Docker knowledge is required.

 ---

-## What services does this stack provide?
+## Services provided

 The project runs a fully functional WordPress website accessible over HTTPS.
 Three services work together inside Docker containers: